-Overall, the Dossier Submitter prefers a BLV with a correction for dilution to account for dilution variation in the urine samples.
-Therefore, the relation observed in Spies et al. (1995a) is preferred over the re-evaluation by Walter et al. (2020).
-The Dossier Submitter considers the relation observed in Spies et al. (1995a) sufficient (93 workers; 302 datapoints; $r^2$ 0.54) to calculate the expected mean NMAC-value (mg/g creatinine) corresponding to the DNEL of 13 mg/m3.
+Overall, the Dossier Submitter prefers a creatinine-adjusted BLV value and considers the relation observed in (Spies et al., 1995a) sufficient (93 workers; 302 datapoints; $r^2$ 0.54) to calculate the expected mean NMAC-value (mg/g creatinine) corresponding to the DNEL of 13 mg/m.
 Using the factors suggested by Spies et al. (1995a) and Nomiyama et al. (2000) to account for the inter and intra individual variation, the BLV would result in 14 and 17 mg NMAC/g creatinine, respectively.
-Using a pragmatic approach, the Dossier Submitter proposes a BLV of 15 mg NMAC/g creatinine corresponding to the DNEL of 13 mg/m3.
-Considering the observed biological half-lives in Nomiyama et al. (2000) of urinary NMAC of 9.0 $\pm$ 1.4 hours and 5.6 $\pm$ 1.3 hours via skin and lung (respectively), post shift samples should be taken.
+Using a pragmatic approach, the Dossier Submitter proposes a BLV of 15 mg NMAC/g creatinine corresponding to the DNEL of 13 mg/m.
+Considering the observed biological half-lives in Nomiyama et al. (2000) of urinary NMAC of 9.0 ± 1.4 hours and 5.6 ± 1.3 hours via skin and lung (respectively), post shift samples should be taken.